zoejaeger/Project-3-Team-24/README.md

 Tasks:

-        - X - Determine the constant, α, for the robot wheel velocity calculations using trail and error
+        - [ALL] - Determine the constant, α, for the robot wheel velocity calculations using trail and error

 	- [All] Write code so robot 11/5 1 & 2 moves through